partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 * 👉Yes! explain
 * I know, I'm good

 Momo-chan.
 Since Barley can't really be expected to know riddles, you'll give him the answers.
-The rules arEarb: after Cukeman's riddle, three choices appear.
+The rules are: after Cukeman's riddle, three choices appear.
 Use the arrow buttons to choose the right one, and the A button to answer.

 *Example plays out*